kendall-creator/7more-app/README.md

     - Search and select from all invited users
     - See which users are already assigned
     - Bypasses normal role restrictions for manual assignments
+  - **Admin Meeting/Event Creation** - Admins can add personal meetings to staff schedules
+    - Create meetings that appear in specific users' My Schedule
+    - Useful for one-on-one meetings, training sessions, etc.
   - Set which roles can sign up for each shift (admin, mentor leader, mentor, volunteer types)
   - Edit shifts directly from scheduler view with pre-filled form
   - Delete shifts with all signups
   - View all upcoming shifts with signup counts
   - See who has signed up for each shift
-  - "Create" button in scheduler header for quick shift creation
+  - "Create" button in Manage Schedule tab for quick shift creation
+  - "+ Meeting" button in My Schedule tab (admin only) for personal event creation

 - **Shift Signup (All Staff)**:
   - View all upcoming shifts organized by week (Monday-Sunday)